gadew/TacticalRPG/README.md

 ## About

-- A project to try and learn step by step how to make something similar to any of the top down tile-turn-based RPGs.
-FFTactics, Shining Force, Golden Sun, XCOM, etc.
+A project to learn how to make a top down tile-turn-based RPGs, e.g. FFTactics, Shining Force, Golden Sun, XCOM, etc.

-- Meant as a learning project
+- Learning project.
-- Latest Godot version.
+- Using Godot version 4.4.1.
-- 2D
-- Hex tiles

-## Members
-- Tusk
-- Lordhaw
-- firewill
-- rezbee
+- Strictly 2D.